FawazXs/YamiUserbot/README.md

 ## License
 ```
-    Vina Userbot, A Telegram Lightweight Userbot for Developers
+    Veez Userbot, A Telegram Lightweight Userbot for Developers
     Copyright (C) 2021 Levina Shavila

     This program is free software: you can redistribute it and/or modify